-Take Action to help in the community-wide sustainability initiative to make Providence a greener, healthier, more livable city.
+Take Action to help make Providence a greener, healthier, more livable city.

 Grow your own food

 • Grow some of your own food in your backyard or local community garden.
 Check out Southside Community Land Trust or URI’s Land Grant Program for more info on community gardens.